-- Immediately contacting anyone who sought support or who showed signs of trauma during the liturgy - "Are you okay?" or "Do you want to talk about anything that was raised for you during the Liturgy" are good starters; following up with listening and supporting a person to access appropriate supports, referrals or to undertake reporting to authorities - Sending a general message of support to all participants, inviting contact and reminding people of support service details.

-Attend to your own self-care needs.
+- Immediately contacting anyone who sought support or who showed signs of trauma during the liturgy.
+"Are you okay?" or "Do you want to talk about anything that was raised for you during the Liturgy?" are good starters; follow up with listening and supporting a person to access appropriate supports, referrals or to undertake reporting to authorities - Sending a general message of support to all participants, inviting contact and reminding them of support services. - Attend to your own self-care needs.